 Early Childhood Development

 This track focuses on understanding of learning and development during the early childhood years.
 Students will learn about the cognitive, language, and social/emotional development of young children within the context of family and community studies.
 Students will also learn about general and early education practices and curricula.
 This track does not result in a teacher certification.

 An Online BS in Early Childhood Education: Early Childhood Development Track is also available.

-Prekindergarten/Primary Education: Age 3 through Grade 3 and ESOL Endorsement
+Prekindergarten/Primary Education: Age 3 through Grade 3 and Reading/ESOL Endorsement

 This track is an initial teacher preparation program designed to train future teachers of students from Pre-K to grade 3.